-Super fresh hand-pulled Chinese noodles and 100% home-made dumplings.
-Aromatic noodle soup, dumpling soup, fried noodles, Peking Duck, steamed/deep-fried dumplings…
+Set in an amazing garden setting right at Kampot riverfront, we serve super fresh hand-pulled Chinese noodles and 100% home-made dumplings.
+Aromatic noodle soup, dumpling soup, fried noodles, … everything 100% freshly prepared by our noodle chefs while you watch.

 The Anlong Pring (not ‘’Anlong Prayng’’, this is a better-known district in Kampong Trach but no Crane birds here) bird sanctuary is located in Kampong Trach district, Kampot province.